nataliablaszczuk/rta_sgh/README.md

 ### Contain:
 - Zookeeper
-- Apache Kafka Broker with kafka_2.12-3.7.1 files for manipulation from terminal
+- Apache Kafka Broker with kafka directory for manipulation from terminal
 - MongoDB
 - JupyterLab env with Apache Spark